 Car accidents can happen in mere seconds but they can turn your life inside out.
-Many accidents are minor and only cause minor and soft tissue injuries and property damages.
-But if you have anything more than minor injuries, you probably should consider filing a car accident injury lawsuit.
+Many accidents are minor and only cause small soft tissue injuries and property damages.
+Many other car accidents are pretty straightforward, and in most of these instances the better course of action will be to file a claim and try to collect a car accident settlement directly from the insurance company.
+But if you have serious injuries, there’s a dispute about fault, or the circumstances of the car accident were eggregious and merit punative damages, you probably should consider filing a car accident lawsuit against the at fault driver.

 To get an idea of what you have in front of you, we outline below the typical process for filing a car accident lawsuit.
 Don’t worry: Your personal injury attorney will do most of the work for you and tell you what information is needed.